vinegarhq/vinegarhq.github.io/src/Sober/FAQ/index.md

 A: We currently have no plans to support ARM64.
 It'd take a huge amount of time and effort we can't spare.
 However, this isn't definitive and could be reconsidered in the future.

-## Q: Will Sober be released on Flathub?
-A: No. Releasing Sober on Flathub implies that Sober is ready for production use, and that Sober is likely to keep on working for the long term.
-Sober isn't a production use-ready software because it's not supported, and support could stop at any time for any reason.

 ## Q: Does it work with VR?
 A: No, as the Android version doesn't have support for VR.
 The Quest version is only on built on ARM and under a translation layer, it performs horribly.